isabella232/magento-learn.en/help/free-video-library/simple-product-creation-v2.md

 ---
 # Simple Product Creation v2

-In this short video, we will demonstrate how to create a simple product based on a product attribute set.
+In this short video we will demonstrate creating a simple product based on a product attribute set.

 #### Who is this video for?
 * Developers